create a one-page website on WordPress

 Your one-page website should be built around one or two primary CTAs.

 As we’ve discussed, choosing to create a one-page website means you’ll have to be very deliberate about its design.
 That includes being clear about its goals.
-When you’re constrained to one page, every single section, image, and word carry more weight than they do on a traditional website.
+When you’re constrained to one page, every single section, image, and word carries more weight than they do on a traditional website.
 That’s because the site isn’t just a first impression for your visitors – it’s the only impression.

 You need to do everything possible to keep them engaged with your page and eventually take the action that you’re trying to steer them towards.
 This could be signing up for a membership, purchasing a product, making a donation, attending an event, hiring you for a job, or whatever other action is crucial for your business.